mantiumai/chirps/chirps/embedding/README.md

 ## Step 5: Test your new service

-Make sure to test your new service and associated embedding models by creating test cases in the tests.py file for your app.
+Make sure to test your new service and associated embedding models by creating test cases in `embedding/tests.py`.